Veterinary Surgeons & Specialists

 - 1994 Doctorate of Veterinary Medicine, cum laude, University of Florida, May 1994

-Dr. McNicholas (Tom) is an academically trained surgeon with more than 18 years in an exclusive surgical setting.
-Board certified in veterinary surgery since 2003, Dr. McNicholas has performed countless soft tissue and oncologic procedures and in excess of 3000 TPLOs, 3000 cruciate extracapsular stabilizations, 2000 Medial Patella Luxation (MPL) stabilizations and 1000 neurosurgical procedures.
+Dr. McNicholas (Tom) is an academically trained surgeon with more than 20 years in an exclusive surgical setting.
+Board certified in veterinary surgery since 2003, Dr. McNicholas has performed countless soft tissue and oncologic procedures.
+Dr. McNicholas has performed thousands of TPLO’s, cruciate extracapsular stabilizations, Medial Patella Luxation (MPL) stabilizations and neurosurgical procedures.
 He also has a special interest in utilizing non-surgical and physical therapy protocols as a complement to or as an alternative to surgery.

-Dr. McNicholas is the former owner of Affiliated Veterinary Specialists (AVS) and Animal ER (now Affiliated Veterinary Emergency Center – AVEC) in Jacksonville, where he practiced for more than 10 years.
+Dr. McNicholas is the former owner of Affiliated Veterinary Specialists (AVS) and Animal ER in Jacksonville, where he practiced for more than 10 years.
 Following AVS, he established a successful consulting veterinary surgery practice, pursued advanced studies in canine physical therapy and rehabilitation, and was privileged to be a staff surgeon at Dallas Veterinary Surgical Center (DVSC), one of the oldest and largest veterinary surgical centers in the country.
-Dr. McNicholas is excited to return to the First Coast to practice compassionate care for patients and pet owners while respecting the relationship the family veterinarian has with their clients and patients.
+Dr. McNicholas is excited to work again in the First Coast, providing compassionate care for patients and pet owners while respecting the relationship the family veterinarian has with their clients and patients.

 A past president of the Jacksonville Veterinary Medical Society, Dr. McNicholas has maintained an active role in contributions to the practice of veterinary surgery through research, publications, presentations, and consulting.
-While developing an innovative technique in Achilles tendon repair (presented at the 2015 Annual Veterinary Orthopedic Society Conference in Sun Valley, Idaho, the 2014 Arthrex Veterinary Association of Arthrology Advancement in Naples Florida, and the October 2014 JVMS Grand Rounds), he has had the privilege of working with the Jacksonville Zoo and Gardens performing procedures on Quito (RIP) the Silverback Gorilla, several primates including a Mandrill, neurosurgery on a Grey wolf, and orthopedic surgery on a federally protected Whooping crane.
+He developed an innovative technique in Achilles tendon repair which was presented at the 2015 Annual Veterinary Orthopedic Society Conference in Sun Valley, Idaho, the 2014 Arthrex Veterinary Association of Arthrology Advancement in Naples Florida, and the October 2014 JVMS Grand Rounds in Jacksonville.
+He has had the privilege of working with the Jacksonville Zoo and Gardens performing procedures on Quito (RIP) the Silverback Gorilla, a giraffe calf, several primates including a Mandrill, neurosurgery on a Grey wolf, and orthopedic surgery on a federally protected Whooping crane.
 His resident research project (2002) was recently named 1 of “4 scientific articles vets need to know.”

 Veterinary Practice News Article Feat.
 Dr.McNicholas